-Choices will be carried throughout second year.
+Choices will be carried throughout the second year.

-• I choose to care for COVID-19 patients, understanding the risk/b the required FIT test. enefit and have passed • I am currently not comfortable caring for patient populations who precautions, but would like the opportunity to learn and then care understand that the follow requirements are in place.
-Meet with the open lab instructor to gain understand and opersonal protection equipment (PPE).
-Write a one paragraph self-reflection to be turned into the for these patients.
-I confidence in apply • I would like to opt-out of caring for COVID-19 patients.
-I understrequirements are in place: Write a one page self-reflection and understanding of profassignment expectation.
-This will be turned into the quart Pessional nursing Regardless of this selection: AI LL students must complete FIT testing at the beginning of Quar ter 4 (Second year). nt Name (please print): nt Signature: Date: ty Name (please print): Facult v Signature: Date:
+I choose to care for COVID-19 patients, understand the risk/bene FIT test. fit, and pass the required

+• I am currently not comfortable caring for patient population precautions but would like the opportunity to learn and then caunderstand that the following requirements are in place.
+O Meet with the open lab instructor to understand and conprotection equipment (PPE).
+O Write a one-paragraph self-reflection to be turned into the re for these patients.
+I

+I would like to opt out of caring for COVID-19 patients.
+I under requirements are in place: Write a one-page self-reflection and understanding of assignment expectations.
+This will be turned into the quantities. of professional nursing

+Regardless of this selection:

+ALI L students must complete FIT testing at the beginning of Quar rter 4 (Second year).

+Student t Name (please print):

+Student t Signature: Date:

+Faculty Name (please print):

+Faculty Signature: Date:

-9.21 Student Handbook Signature Page
+10.21 Student Handbook Signature Page